misacl9/grim-hollow-player-guide-24/README.md

 * **Subclasses**
 * **Spells**

-All material is adapted for use within the companion app to help streamline gameplay and character creation.
+All material was created within the companion app and published to github to help streamline gameplay and character creation.

 ## Legal